-An area that escapes much attention, this reserve is home to a string of ancient limestone caves.
+An area that escapes much attention, this reserve is home to a string of ancient limestone caves as well as native wildlife.
 Arch Cave is the standout and is bursting with stalactites, stalagmites, columns, and more.
-Visit when staying at BIG4 Forbes Holiday Park.
+The reserve is 100km east of Forbes.

 This gem, located in the Yass sub-region, has appeal both above ground and underground.
 Head below to view gobsmacking crystal formations or stay above the surface to witness extraordinary examples of ‘fluting’ (a weathering effect).

 A sequence of outstanding features, including the southern hemisphere’s largest natural arch, makes this reserve a must-visit.
 While here, learn about the area’s captivating link with bushrangers.
 The reserve is 75km from Bathurst.

 Stay at: NRMA Bathurst.